department-of-veterans-affairs/health-apis-deployer/deployment-unit.md

 `/deployment-unit/` in the container.

 `Jenkinsfile`
-Responsbible for building DU container and deploying it to Dockerhub
+Responsible for building DU container and deploying it to Dockerhub

 `deployment.yaml`
 Contains all k8s resources except ingress objects related to this deployment unit.
 All items must